 Why Do Some People Object To Teaching Labradors Tricks?

-More than this though, I now understand that there is huge value to be had in teaching your Labrador to carry out a specific behaviour in response to a specific cue.
+More than this though, I now understand that there is huge value to be had in teaching your Labrador to carry out a specific behavior in response to a specific cue.

 Why Teach Labrador Tricks?